Sam Wanamaker: Career

 In 1957, he was appointed director of the neglected New Shakespeare Theatre in Liverpool.
 He brought a number of notable productions to the theatre, such as A View from the Bridge, Cat on a Hot Tin Roof, The Rose Tattoo and Bus Stop.
 It was also transformed into a lively arts centre as a result of including other cultural attractions, such as films, lectures, jazz concerts and art exhibits.

 As a result of all his various activities, Wanamaker became London's "favourite American actor and director", noted The Guardian.
 In 1959, he joined the Shakespeare Memorial Theatre company at Stratford-upon-Avon, playing Iago to Paul Robeson's Othello in Tony Richardson's production that year.
 In the 1960s and 1970s, he produced or directed several works at venues including the Royal Opera House, Covent Garden, and directed the Shakespeare Birthday Celebrations in 1974.
+In September that year he also produced the first opera to be mounted in the new Sydney Opera House - War and Peace by Prokofiev.

 As a director and actor, he worked in films and television, with a role in The Spiral Staircase (1974).
 Wanamaker eventually returned to Hollywood films including Private Benjamin (1980), Raw Deal (1986), Superman IV: The Quest for Peace (1987), and Baby Boom (1987).
 He was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance in the 1978 ABC television miniseries Holocaust.

-In 1968, he produced and directed the pilot episode of the Western TV series Lancer; a fictionalized version of this is depicted in the 2019 film Once Upon a Time in Hollywood, and 2021 novelization with Wanamaker portrayed by Nicholas Hammond in the film.
+In 1968, he produced and directed the pilot episode of the Western TV series Lancer.
+A fictional version of this is depicted in the 2019 film Once Upon a Time in Hollywood, and the 2021 novel of the same name.
+Wanamaker is portrayed by Nicholas Hammond in the film.

 He also directed stage productions, including the world premiere production of Michael Tippett's opera The Ice Break.
 In 1980, he directed Giuseppe Verdi's opera Aida starring Luciano Pavarotti at San Francisco Opera (now broadcast version released as DVD).
 He was also featured as the widowed and ruthless department store owner Simon Berrenger on the short-lived television drama Berrenger's in 1985.